jasondevj/hotpotato/README.md

     request.addHeader(HttpHeaders.Names.HOST, "www.google.pt");
     future = client.execute("www.google.pt", 80, request, new BodyAsStringProcessor());

-Using the HttpSession API, everything is simpler and the library handles redirects automatically.
+Using the **HttpSession API**, everything is simpler and the library handles redirects automatically.
 Proxy support is also included, as well as Digest/Basic auth and optionally Cookie storage!
 This is the API to use when you just want to get things done and avoid repetitive task hassles.